18F/handbook/launching-software/infrastructure.md

 **Permissions**

 Anyone in TTS can get access to the AWS [sandbox account](#sandbox-accounts).
 However only the TTS infrastructure team has login credentials to our production TTS account, and they are only used for debugging and incident management purposes.
-All systems are deployed using a continuous delivery service from scripts stored in version control, and registered with [#infrastructure](https://gsa-tts.slack.com/messages/C039MHHF8/).
+All systems are deployed using a continuous delivery service from scripts stored in version control, and registered with [#infrastructure][slack-infrastructure].

 This means: